franzageek/jam-os/README.md

 #### When you are using non-release builds (e.g. modified by yourself or by someone, builds that are not downloaded from this repo), bugs & other problems may occur.
 Use _only_ official builds released by us in this repo.

-#### If there is something that does not convince you, please start a discussion
+#### If there is something that does not convince you, please start a discussion.

 ## Credits
 GNU WGET is a GNU Project.
 Discover it at [![](https://img.shields.io/badge/https://www.gnu.org/software/wget/-blue)](https://www.gnu.org/software/wget/)